SkyCooper/employeeListReact/README.md

 ## Description

-Project aims to create an image gallery app using React.
+Project aims to create an Employee List app using React.

 ## Learning Outcomes